Pascal-Flores/Chrome-extension-Tinkercad-Circuits-SVG-Extractor/readme.md

 npm run build
 ```

-3. You have now a dist folder.
+3. You have now a dist folder in your repository folder.
 Open google chrome and go to the [extensions page](chrome://extensions/).
 4. Enable the "Developer mode" and click on "Load unpacked".
 5. Select the repository folder.
 6. Done !